oligot/epm/README.md

 * A recent git version of Gobo (https://github.com/oligot/gobo/tree/epm)
 * Gobo ecf files (https://github.com/oligot/gobo-ecf)
-* The Eiffel JSON library compatible with the Gobo Eiffel Compiler (https://github.com/oligot/json/tree/gec)
+* The Eiffel JSON library compatible with the Gobo Eiffel Compiler (https://github.com/oligot/json/tree/gec) The easiest way to get these dependencies is to run the script _bootstrap.sh_ on Unix and _bootstrap.bat_ on Windows.

 ### Usage